• Home

 For if anyone is a hearer of the word and not a doer, he is like a man observing his natural face in a mirror; for he observes himself, goes away, and immediately forgets what kind of man he was” (James 1:23-24).

 James could not have been any clearer.
 He attests that the idler sees himself as in a mirror but when he goes away he immediately forgets what kind of man he is.
-Obviously, this creates a problem when time comes to evaluate oneself, for how can a person evaluate someone when he doesn’t know what kind of man that person is.
+Obviously, this creates a problem when the time comes to evaluate oneself, for how can a person evaluate someone when he doesn’t know what kind of man that person is.
 Under such circumstances the catastrophe is nearly assured.
 But in contrast, the Christian who practices what he has heard from the word can truly know what kind of man he is.
 Hence, the hope of a valid self-evaluation comes to life because God is revealing to that person his true spiritual entity.
 Using the wording of James we can say: He sees himself as in a mirror and remembers what kind of man he is.

 What we are and what we say

-We have also the apostle Paul saying something of great import.
+We also have the apostle Paul saying something of great import.
 Here are his words:

 For though I might desire to boast, I will not be a fool; for I will speak the truth.
 But I refrain, lest anyone should think of me above what he sees me to be or hears from me.”
 (2 Corinthians 12:6)

-Here the apostle to the gentiles had testified of one of his greatest spiritual experiences, but he now insists that no one should evaluate him merely on the basis of this glorious experience.
+Here the apostle to the Gentiles had testified of one of his greatest spiritual experiences, but he now insists that no one should evaluate him merely on the basis of this glorious experience.
 Remember!
 The risk is to think of oneself more highly than one ought to think (Rom.
 12:3).
-Therefore Paul didn’t want the Corinthians to think of him more highly than they ought to think.
+Therefore, Paul didn’t want the Corinthians to think of him more highly than they ought to think.
 Hence, he told them that their evaluation should be based on two indicators and two indicators only, namely, what they saw him to be and what they heard from him.
 In other words, he didn’t want them to evaluate him on the basis of little fragments of spirituality but rather on the global perception of who he was, i.e., on the whole spectrum of his behavior and manners.
 Secondly, he asserted that the words he spoke were highly revealing.
 Here again he was not only referring to the verbal expression of the revelations he had received, but to the whole gamut of words coming out of his mouth, for as we all know, any Christian can appear spiritual in his best utterances, but what about criticism, slanders, lies, exaggerations, hypocrisy or insincerity in speech, or perhaps defamation and gossip?
-So the apostle was telling the Corinthians that his speech bore witness of who he was.
+So the apostle was telling the Corinthians that his speech bore witness to who he was.
 For out of the abundance of the heart the mouth speaks (Matt.
 12:34).

 Conclusion